Chart Color Schemes

 Population growth drivers in Gunnedah are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Gunnedah's population, according to AreaSearch's analysis, is 10,091 as of Aug 2025.
-This figure represents an increase of 346 people since the 2021 Census, which recorded a population of 9,745.
-The change is inferred from the estimated resident population of 10,095 in June 2024 and an additional 61 validated new addresses since the Census date.
-This results in a density ratio of 111 persons per square kilometer.
+Gunnedah's population was 9,745 according to the 2021 Census.
+As of Aug 2025, it is around 10,091, an increase of 346 people (3.6%).
+This growth is inferred from ABS data showing an estimated resident population of 10,095 in June 2024 and 61 validated new addresses since the Census date.
+The population density as of Aug 2025 is 111 persons per square kilometer.
 Over the past decade, Gunnedah has shown resilient growth with a compound annual growth rate of 0.8%, outperforming its SA4 region.
-Natural growth contributed approximately 54.1% to overall population gains recently.
+Natural growth contributed approximately 54.1% of overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for SA2 areas released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for uncovered areas released in 2022 with a base year of 2021.
 Growth rates by age group are applied to all areas from 2032 to 2041.
-Nationally, non-metropolitan areas are projected to have above median population growth, with Gunnedah expected to expand by 1,341 persons to 2041, recording a gain of 13.3% in total over the 17 years.
+Nationally, non-metropolitan areas are projected to have above median population growth, with Gunnedah expected to expand by 1,341 persons to 2041, representing a total gain of 13.3% over the 17 years.

 Frequently Asked Questions - Population